-blogs categories clouds collaboration comments commons uses email email notifications embeds events FAQ feedback group blogs groups help images media mentions new user new users notifications passwords plugins privacy registration research responsive responsive themes RSS settings sites sliders social stylings subscriptions tags themes tools Twitter urls uses widgets Woo wordpress writing
+blogs categories clouds collaboration comments commons uses email email notifications embeds events FAQ feedback group blogs groups help images media mentions new users notifications passwords plugins presentations privacy registration research responsive responsive themes RSS settings sites sliders social stylings subscriptions tags themes tools Twitter urls uses widgets Woo wordpress writing

 The WP-Cumulus plugin (shown in action, above) creates a 3D swirling cloud of your sites tags, categories, or both.
 The plugin’s cloud can be placed in your site’s sidebar by simply dragging its widget over to the place you want it, using the Appearance>>Widget option on your WordPress dashboard.
 Or you can place the Cumulus cloud on a page or post (as I have done, above), using the shortcode shown on the right.
 Just type it in on a separate line in your post.
 There are some size, speed and color configurations available, and explained, here.

 This neat little plugin highlights the importance of tags and categories as discovery tools.
 WP-Cumulus is not for everyone, but as content on your site grows, it’s important to think about how tags, categories, and cloud tools (both 2D and 3D) can guide readers to your content.

 Category and Tag Basics

 WordPress “posts” can have categories and tags.
 WordPress “pages” can have tags (if you install a plugin like Page Tagger, which is available on the Commons), but they don’t typically have categories.
 Categories and tags are very similar, and it is sometime difficult to see the difference.
 Categories can be hierarchical, and are often used in the main navigation, or in a sidebar, using the “Category” widget.
 Tags are more likely to be seen in clouds, or at the bottom of a post.
 They take the reader to related content.